 We have never found a beaver issue that we could not take care of with long term results yet.
 The most labor intensive beaver family evictions are those that involve beavers tunneling and living in a mud bank or on the side of a man-made pond dam.
 Regardless, our non-traditional beaver removal methods do work and do provide long term solutions... beaver trappers do not call it the "never ending beaver battle" for nothing...
 The Skunk Whisperer® knows how to end the battle.

+Beaver prevention is a must, even if you decide to trap the beavers.
 Let's pretend we have a magic wand we can waive and make all of the beaver go away.
 Others will eventually take their place.
 Overnight, they can take down trees you want to keep.
 In short, even if you have a pond leveling or culvert protection device installed or have them repelled or trapped, you still need to wrap or paint your trees.
 This does not need to be ugly, but it does need to be done.
 Use beaver to your advantage - let them clear out the brush and other scrub tress you do not want and protect all the others within 30 feet of the water.

 100% of our clients with beaver problems have reported incredible success with an all natural beaver repellent.
 They claim that it worked and has saved them all a lot of trouble when it came to beaver trapping, which can easily unintentionally kill many “non-targeted” animals too.
 When used in combination with exclusion method(s) we have never had a repeat beaver problem.

 Low fencing around groups of trees can sometimes prove helpful as a means of beaver control.
 For beaver management purposes, fencing does not normally need to surround the entire stand, because the beavers are mainly worried about being separated from the water, you can sometimes leave the fencing open on the end farthest from the shoreline.
 Just the same, you will want to have the fence fit tightly to the ground and trail each end toward the water creating a barrier between the water and the trees.
 Monitor your beaver fence often in the beginning for burrowing.
 If digging occurs, two concrete blocks tied together can be used to block the tunnel.
 An electrified wire strung 4-6″ off the ground can serve the same purpose as a low fence.
 Many farm and ranch stores carry solar powered energy sources and electric fencing supplies that can be very useful for beaver control in remote locations without electricity.

 Depending upon your unique situation and property layout, there are other humane beaver control methods that you may wish to try, ranging from the simple to the more complex.
 For instance, habitat modification can often make a big difference.
 Sometimes it is simply a matter of eliminating the sound of running water on your property.
 This is because beavers are attracted to the sound of running water.
 Eliminate the sound and beavers will not be as tempted to fulfill their natural, irresistible instinct to block the water flow with dams.
 Another habitat modification that might help is the application of simple pond leveling systems.
 These systems can be made out of common wire grids and inexpensive PVC.
 They work by draining water to the other side of the beaver lodge, which allows the beavers to do what they want – without having to remove dams which would otherwise flood properties, roads and homes.
 Another management method is the beaver deceiver, a kind of in-the-water setup designed to allow beavers to build dams in undesirable locations without flooding surrounding areas.

 As with many wildlife issues, each situation and solution will be very unique.
 Consequently, there are countless methods that can be utilized and the advice of a knowledgeable, humane practices wildlife control professional is always preferential.
 If you're in Oklahoma, the professionals at The Skunk Whisperer® can help solve your beaver control problems the humane way - without harming, killing or trapping the beaver.
 We offer consultation services, beaver prevention planning for homes, properties and developments, pond alterations, beaver deceivers, painting, tree cages and more.

 The Beavers Wetlands And Wildlife Website